olat95/challenges/README.md

 ```
 React or VueJS with any of Material/ChakraUI/Reactstrap/Tailwind UI Libraries
 ```
-* Using SSG/SSR such NextJS, Nuxt, Gatsby is a plus.
-* CSS Library such as

 Except for these requirements, feel free to use whichever libraries, frameworks  or tools you deem necessary.